When Old Wiring Is Dangerous, Not Quaint

-Another thing to check for is frayed or damaged wiring in the house, which can happen to a home of any age although it's more common in older structures.
+Another thing to check for is frayed or damaged wiring, which can happen in a home of any age -- although it's more common in older structures.
 While you're at it, check out the outlets in the kitchen and bathroom.
 They should be ground fault circuit interrupt (GFCI) circuits for safety, and in accordance with the electrical code.
 If they aren't, have them replaced so you can bathe (and breathe) easier.

-When you're taking on a remodel of that beautiful Painted Lady with a stunning view of the Bay, make sure your San Francisco remodeling company works closely with plumbers and electricians to complete any needed system updates.
+When you're taking on a remodel of that beautiful vintage home, make sure your remodeling company works closely with plumbers and electricians to complete any needed system updates.

 Katie Marks writes for Networx.com.